A young woman holding her resume speaking to two businessman at an interview.

 We recently shared some preparation tips to help you get ready in the days leading up to your next job interview.
 (If you haven’t read the full blog, check that one out here first.)
 In this article, we’ll focus on the big day.

-Walking into a conference room or coffee shop, or even logging into a Zoom room can be nerve-wracking when your potential dream job is on the line.
+Walking into a conference room or coffee shop, or even logging into a Zoom room, can be nerve-wracking when your potential dream job is on the line.
 The interview process is your time to shine and the last hurdle to clear before you cross the finish line — which is hopefully where your future employer will be waiting with an offer letter.

 Read on for seven tips for putting your most hireable foot forward on interview day: